Reserve now for Fall 2025 delivery

 “We try to preserve the old varieties because they are charming,” says Breed.
 “Also for breeding, for hybridizing to make new varieties.”
 Because this flower naturalises readily, he says you can still sometimes find true King Alfreds growing in old estate gardens.

-Some of Breed’s King Alfred bulbs are planted in a small plot at the Colorblends House & Spring Garden, along with a King Alfred “gravestone” that offers a lighthearted memorial to the flower that has functionally disappeared except in name.
-In the spring, visitors can compare a range of other narcissus cultivars that are widely planted and enjoyed today thanks to the reign of the original King Alfred Daffodil.
+Some of Breed’s King Alfred bulbs are planted in a small plot at the Colorblends House & Spring Garden.
+This is along with a King Alfred “gravestone” that offers a lighthearted memorial to the flower that has functionally disappeared except in name.
+In the spring, visitors can compare a range of other narcissus cultivars that are widely planted and enjoyed today.
+This is thanks to the reign of the original King Alfred Daffodil.

 Recommended Articles